parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

 $ docker run -idt --name dc-client --net host -v PATH_TO_DOCKER_SERVERS_FOLDER:/usr/src/memcached/memcached_client/docker_servers/ cloudsuite/data-caching:client
 ```

-Please note that the command mounts the folder containing the 'docker_servers.txt' file instead of only the file.
-This way, further changes to `docker_servers.txt` in the host will be reflected inside the container.
+Please note that the command mounts the folder containing the docker_servers.txt file instead of only the file.
+This way, further changes to docker_servers.txt in the host will be reflected inside the container.

 #### Scaling the dataset and warming up the server ####